Last Updated on June 30, 2023

 A company director is an important figure in any company.
 Ideally, this individual would help steer the company in the right direction toward its goals.
 But as companies have evolved and their needs are also changing, this role has also transformed in an effort to meet those needs.

 What are company directors now, and how do they fit in a company?
 Would I need one for my company?
 Our comprehensive guide is here to help you learn about this role and how it can help your company reach its goals.

-As outlined by Section 4 of the Companies Act, a director refers to any person occupying the position of director of a corporation by whatever name called and includes a person in accordance with whose directions or instructions the directors of a corporation are accustomed to act.
+As outlined by Section 4 of the Companies Act, a company director refers to any person occupying the position of director of a corporation by whatever name called and includes a person in accordance with whose directions or instructions the directors of a corporation are accustomed to acting.